There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female, for you are all one in Christ Jesus. Galatians 3:28

 Before I continue it is necessary to offer a quick history lesson on Israel and the Jews straight from the pages of Scripture.
 First we will look at Jacob, the grandson of Abraham and son of Isaac, all who are attributed to God's covenant (Exodus 2:24-25).
 We will start in Genesis 32 where Jacob is renamed to Israel:

-1. And Jacob was left alone; and there wrestled a man with him until the breaking of the day.
+- And Jacob was left alone.
+And a man wrestled with him until the breaking of the day.

-2. And when he saw that he prevailed not against him, he touched the hollow of his thigh; and the hollow of Jacob's thigh was out of joint, as he wrestled with him.
+- When the man saw that he did not prevail against Jacob, he touched his hip socket, and Jacob's hip was put out of joint as he wrestled with him.

-5. And he said, Thy name shall be called no more Jacob, but Israel: for as a prince hast thou power with God and with men, and hast prevailed.
+- Then he said, "Your name shall no longer be called Jacob, but Israel, for you have striven with God and with men, and have prevailed."

-7. And Jacob called the name of the place Peniel: for I have seen God face to face, and my life is preserved.
+- So Jacob called the name of the place Peniel, saying, "For I have seen God face to face, and yet my life has been delivered."

 Proof comes from Isaiah 12:4 that the man Jacob wrestled with was really an angel.
 It is stunning to imagine a man prevailing against such a being.
 It is important to note though that Jacob acknowledges that his life was preserved, and not that he was somehow responsible for it (Ephesians 2:8).
 Also inescapable is the plain text that this being was more than an angel: it was God Himself!
 The name Peniel in Genesis 32:30 means literally "the face of God", the same verse also reiterates this explicitly.
 This all adds up to suggest that Jacob was wrestling with Jesus, the Son of God; who in all reality is the face of God (2 Corinthians 4:6, Matthew 17:2).
 This is the first time that the name Israel appears in the Scriptures, it's meaning is "one who strives with God".